 (v) Number of clock hours earned;

 (vi) Nursing home administrator license number of the attendee, if applicable;

 (e) Prominently display its provider number and the license renewal requirement to which the program will apply on all promotional literature;

-(f) At the board's request, furnish records of program content, presenter qualifications, and attendee names for each program presented during the approval period.
+(f) At the board's request, furnish records of program content, presenter qualifications, evaluations, continuing education units earned, and attendee names for each program presented during the approval period.

 (g) Assume responsibility for the quality of any program presented under its provider number;